Skip to content

 end

-subgraph "FastAPI Guard Agent"
+subgraph "FastAPI Guard Agent (Auto-initialized)"

-TR[HTTP Transport<br/>🚀 Network layer]
+TR[HTTP Transport<br/>Resilient Network Layer]

 BP[Buffer Protocol]